-Andrea is from Buena Vista and is attending her first year of middle school (6th grade) in the neighboring community of Monte Mercedes.
+Andrea is from Buena Vista and is enrolled in the eighth grade in the neighboring community of Monte Mercedes.
 She is the oldest of four children in her family.
 Her father is a day-laborer, and her mother cares for the home.

 Due to a lack of recourses, Andrea was not able to enroll in school at the beginning of the year despite the fact that she showed great academic potential.
 However, in March, Forjando Mi Mañana (FORMA – Guatemala) became aware of her situation and offered her a scholarship.
 She began her studies in Middle School at that time.
 Her goal is to become a teacher; she shows great dedication and perseverance.
 This continued support, she will one day reach her goal.

-Eimy comes from the Hamlet of Canoas Altas in the municipality of San Andres Semetabaj, Solola.
+Eimy comes from the Hamlet of Canoas Altas in the municipality of San Andres Semetabaj, Sololá where she is enrolled in eighth grade.
 She lives with her parents, Dona Vilma and Don Eduardo along with two younger brothers, Andy and Jose.
 Eimy’s mother sells snacks on the public beach in Panajachel during weekends; she struggles to provide education, health care, food and clothing for her children since that is the only income the family has.